 Among heavy training sessions and vigorous dryland sessions, the swimmers were also able to take in the sights, visiting the Meer Redwood Forest for a day with Coach Logan of Santa Clara, the Google Complex in Silicon-Valley, Alcatraz and Santa Cruz.
 Another highlight was riding bicycles across the Golden Gate Bridge - a truly surreal experience.

 The swimmers were also lucky enough to be invited to compete in the Coronado Swim Club 4th of July Open Water Race, in which all 3 swimmers, plus Seb, braved the cold water to race the half-mile.
 Everyone swam very well through raging seas, with the majority placing, but overall MVP was Seb, taking first place in the 30+ category.

-In 2021, the club organised a team trip for our performance squad to swim at the NSW State Open Championships.
-The event is held at SOPAC, and many of our swimmers had the opportunity to swim against past and potential Olympians.
-Several of our swimmer also made finals.
-This trip provided another opportunity to hone skills in the lead up to the Australian Open Championships.
+For several years, the club has organised a team trip for our performance squad to swim at the NSW State Open Championships.
+The event is held at SOPAC, and many of our swimmers have had the opportunity to swim against past and potential Olympians.
+Several of our swimmers have also made finals.
+This trip has provided another opportunity to hone skills in the lead up to the Australian Open Championships.

-In 2019 and 2020, the club organised a team trip for our performance squad to swim at the Queensland State Open Championships.
-This event is prime preparation for the Victorian Long Course Championships, and the team obtained valuable race experience against a quality field.
-Several swimmers also made finals.
-This trip will equip them with the skills to race under highly competitive conditions.
+For several years, the club has organised a team trip for our performance squad to swim at the Queensland State Open Championships.
+This event is prime preparation for the Victorian Long Course Championships, and the team obtains valuable race experience against a quality field.
+Several swimmers have also made finals.
+This trip equips them with the skills to race under highly competitive conditions.

 Find out more about our India Camp on our Community and Social Programs page.